![]() |

 (called "local").

-If conflicts arise and a strategy for automatically resolving conflicting notes (see the "NOTES MERGE STRATEGIES" section) is not given, the "manual" resolver is used.
+If conflicts arise and a strategy for automatically resolving conflicting notes (see the "NOTES MERGE STRATEGIES" section) is not given, the manual resolver is used.
 This resolver checks out the conflicting notes in a special worktree (.git/NOTES_MERGE_WORKTREE), and instructs the user to manually resolve the conflicts there.
-When done, the user can either finalize the merge with git notes merge --commit, or abort the merge with git notes merge --abort. remove Remove the notes for given objects (defaults to HEAD).
+When done, the user can either finalize the merge with git notes merge --commit, or abort the merge with git notes merge --abort. remove Remove the notes for given objects (defaults to

-specifying an empty note message to the edit subcommand.
+equivalent to specifying an empty note message to the edit subcommand.

 objects.